Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model from the doubling procedure

 which is the left hand side of \eqref{eq:Qoddf1}.
 In addition to that, we have the following property:

 which is equivalent to $\frac{t_n^+}{t_n^-}=-\frac{V_{n+1}(\tau_0)}{V_n(\tau_0)}$.
 Finally, relation \eqref{eq:Qoddf1} becomes

-which is the Christoffel transformation used in \cite{MARCELLAN1997}\footnote{There are small modifications with respect to \cite{MARCELLAN1997} due to the fact that the polynomials considered here are not monic and that the coefficient of $x^2$ in $\pi_x$ is not 1.}. \end{rmk} In the following, we use the above construction with well-known finite sequences of orthogonal polynomials from the ($q$-)Askey scheme (see e.g. \cite{KoekoekLeskyetal2010}) to provide examples of inhomogeneous generalizations of the SSH model, and hence construct interesting solvable physical models.
+which is the Christoffel transformation used in \cite{MARCELLAN1997}\footnote{There are small modifications with respect to \cite{MARCELLAN1997} due to the fact that the polynomials considered here are not monic and that the coefficient of $x^2$ in $\pi_x$ is not 1.}.

+In the following, we use the above construction with well-known finite sequences of orthogonal polynomials from the ($q$-)Askey scheme (see e.g. \cite{KoekoekLeskyetal2010}) to provide examples of inhomogeneous generalizations of the SSH model, and hence construct interesting solvable physical models.
+The results for each family of polynomials discussed in this work, including their corresponding couplings and eigenvalues, are summarized in the following table: